volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `api_definition` - (Required) Specify API definition which includes application API paths and methods derived from swagger files..
 See [ref](#ref) below for details.

-`validation_all_spec_endpoints` - (Optional) Any other end-points not listed will act according to "Fall Through Mode".
+`validation_all_spec_endpoints` - (Optional) All other API endpoints would proceed according to "Fall Through Mode".
 See [Validation All Spec Endpoints ](#validation-all-spec-endpoints) below for details.

 `validation_custom_list` - (Optional) Any other end-points not listed will act according to "Fall Through Mode".
 See [Validation Custom List ](#validation-custom-list) below for details.